saltzm/async_io_uring/README.md

   timeouts and cancellation support is integrated into the API for all operations.
 * **Performant**: The library does no heap allocation and there's minimal additional logic on top of `suspend`/`resume`.

-See the `examples` directory for an echo client and server that use the event loop.

 # Example usage